T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 * The frequency can be configured.
 * Minimal time distance is 1 minute.
+* Per job:

-* Per job: if a job's runs and the receives the next trigger, the running job will be completed first.
+  * If a job's runs and receives the next trigger, the running job will be completed first.
-* Per job: if more than one trigger arrives during a run, only one trigger will be processed.
+  * If more than one trigger arrives during a run, only one trigger will be processed.
   * If the system misses a run, it will be played as soon as the system is online again.
+  * If multiple runs are missed, only one run is fired as soon as the system is online again.

-* Running and processed jobs can easily be monitored.
+* Running and processed jobs can easily be monitored via *lastRun, lastStatus, nextRun, inProgress*.

 Setup
 ^^^^^